Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 10 products scoredLast reviewed Mar 2026

-Lion's mane has an early but replicated signal for cognition, enough to be interesting, not enough to be confident.
+Two small human trials, repeated, are what stands behind lion's mane and its brain-repair reputation: an early but replicated signal for cognition - enough to be interesting, not enough to be confident.

 Evidence